ergochat/ergo/docs/USERGUIDE.md

 /msg ChanServ register #myChannel
 ```

-You must already be an operator (have the `+o` channel mode --- your client may display this as an `@` next to your nickname).
+The channel must exist (if it doesn't, you can create it with `/join #myChannel`) and you must already be an operator (have the `+o` channel mode --- your client may display this as an `@` next to your nickname).
 If you're not a channel operator in the channel you want to register, ask your server administrator for help.

 # Always-on